TommyBetz/Stock-Brokers/README.md

 # SFU Big Data II Final Project: Stock Market Prediction

 The topic of our project is to predict a closing stock price using historic stock data in combination with the sentiments of news articles and twitter tweets.
-We used an RNN LSTM (Long Short Term Memory) neural network model as this works best for time series data..
+We used an RNN LSTM (Long Short Term Memory) neural network model as this works best for time series data.

 ## Background, Findings and Details
 Further information can be found in our Poster as well as the Final Report.
 ADD LINKS